Death or injury on University premises

 If there is a sudden death or serious injury, the police must make contact with the family first.

-After this initial contact, the Director of Student Services will then contact the family.
+After this initial contact, the Director of Student Support and Safeguarding will then contact the family.
 The Head of Department will coordinate other actions, like communication with fellow students.

 Security Services will: